elkebir-group/CNRein/README.md

     -output ./data/newTN3 \
     -refGenome hg38
 ```
-Optional parameters include "-CB" if cells are indicated by cell barcode rather than read group, and "-maxPloidy {some value}" to set a maximum ploidy value for predictions.
+Optional parameters include "-CB" if cells are indicated by cell barcode rather than read group, "-seperateBAMs" if each cell has its own BAM file, and "-maxPloidy {some value}" to set a maximum ploidy value for predictions.

 Additionally, one can run only parts of the CNRein pipeline with the following command:
 ```bash